padilas/R-Shiny-Tenaga-Kerja/README.md

 App.R is the file for the dashboard application created with R-Shiny, while Sektor Pekerjaan.csv and Status P.csv are the datasets used to build the dashboard.
 This app/dashboard is created based on the assignment instructions.

 ---
-# Dynamic Dashboard: Workforce Data Visualization (2020-2021)
+# Dynamic Dashboard: Labour Data Visualization (2020-2021)

 Welcome to our project!
 This repository provides a **dynamic dashboard** built using **R-Shiny**, designed to visualize Labour data sourced from **BPS Indonesia** for 2020-2021.
-The dashboard aims to provide clear and interactive insights into key aspects of Indonesia's labour force.
+The dashboard aims to provide clear and interactive insights into key aspects of Indonesia's labor force.

 ## Dashboard Overview